web-push-libs/web-push-php/README.md

 #### Topic

 A push message that has been stored by the push service can be replaced with new content.
-If the user agent is offline during the time that the push messages are sent, updating a push message avoids the situation where outdated or redundant messages are sent to the user agent.
+If the user agent is offline during the time the push messages are sent, updating a push message avoids the situation where outdated or redundant messages are sent to the user agent.

 Only push messages that have been assigned a topic can be replaced.